NEWS RELEASE Contact: Cynthia McAlister, Chief of Police

-PURCELLVILLE, Va., June 27, 2022 — The annual Independence Day Parade will be held on Monday, July 4, 2022.
-The information about the route and road closures is below to help residents and visitors prepare.
+PURCELLVILLE, Va., June 29, 2023 — Reminder, the Purcellville Annual Independence Day Parade will be held on Tuesday, July 4, 2023 at 11:00 a.m.
+Please see the information below regarding the route and road closures to plan accordingly.

-The Independence Day Parade will start and finish at Blue Ridge Middle School, making a loop.
+The Independence Day Parade will start and finish at Blue Ridge Middle School (551 East A Street, Purcellville), making a loop.
 The route is below:

 - Blue Ridge Middle School